ecervellati/ecervellati/README.md

 # 💫 About Me:
-I am Software Engineer with a passion for Science and Machine Learning<br>Shoot me an Email or add me on Linkedin :)
+I'm a Software Engineer with a passion for Science and Machine Learning<br>Shoot me an Email or add me on Linkedin :)

 ## 🌐 Socials: